translate/translate/docs/formats/omegat_glossary.rst

 Format specifications
 =====================

-The glossary files is a tab delimeted files with three columns:
+The glossary files is a tab delimited files with three columns:

 #. source
 #. target